zc2tech/qing/docs/index.md

 # DOCUMENTATION

-Please have a look at an example application based on Slim3 framework.
+Please have a look at an example application based on Slim4 framework.
+If you need to deploy to http server like nginx,apache, Please refer to Slim official document.

 You can also create your own classes.